Understanding Adversarial Machine Learning: Threats and Challenges

 What is Predictive AI (PredAI)

-Predictive AI is about analyzing past data to predict or categorize inputs.
-Such systems are typically applied to fields like fraud detection, medical diagnosis, recommendation systems, and automated decision-making systems.
-The primary role of predictive AI is to accept an input and return an output based on patterns learned.
-For example, a predictive AI system in finance can examine transactional data to detect potential fraud.
+Predictive AI is all about processing historical data to predict or classify inputs.
+Such systems are generally used in areas such as fraud detection, medical diagnosis, recommendation systems, and decision-making systems.
+The foremost function of predictive AI is to take an input and respond with an output determined from learned patterns.
+For instance, a predictive AI system in finance can analyze transactional data to identify suspected fraud.

 What is Generative AI (GenAI)

-The models learn from enormous datasets and can be customized to produce content that replicates human-like reasoning and creativity.
+The models are trained from vast datasets and can be tailored to generate content that mirrors human-like thinking and creativity.

 What are the Key Differences Between Predictive AI and Generative AI?